nbareil/justanothergeek.chdir.org/content/post/ld-linuxso-elf-hooker.md

 <span style="font-family: inherit;">\
 </span>\
 <span style="font-family: inherit;">Our goal was to permit the execution
-of code for abitrary dynamically linked binary without patching each of them.
+of code for arbitrary dynamically linked binary without patching each of them.
 So our interest moved on <span style="background-color: transparent;">the loader, the common point between most executables.
 Thus, we decided to patch a normal ld in order